magda-io/magda/packages/external-ui-plugin-sdk/docs/modules.md

 e.g. The Header Component should bundled & export to global scope variable `MagdaPluginComponentHeader`.

 > Since Magda v2.2.0, users can load more than one "Extra Visualisation Section" type Magda UI Plugin Components.
-> To allow this, the component is required to be packaged as a library and exported to global scope `MagdaPluginComponentExtraVisualisationSections.xxxx`.
+> To allow this, the component is required to be packaged as a library and exported to global scope `MagdaPluginComponentExtraVisualisationSection.xxxx`.
-> Here, `MagdaPluginComponentExtraVisualisationSections` should be an object with key `xxxx` set to the plugin component.
+> Here, `MagdaPluginComponentExtraVisualisationSection` should be an object with key `xxxx` set to the plugin component.
-> e.g. the DAP thumbnail viewer plugin choose to export itself to `MagdaPluginComponentExtraVisualisationSections.DAPThumbnailViewer`.
+> e.g. the [DAP image gallery plugin](https://github.com/magda-io/magda-ui-plugin-component-dap-image-gallery) choose to export itself to `MagdaPluginComponentExtraVisualisationSection.DAPImageGallery`.

 #### Defined in

-index.d.ts:1047
+index.d.ts:1058